markphelps/go-trace/README.md

 Implementing a Path Tracer so that I can teach myself the Go language.

+Now with more concurrency! :sparkles:

 Following the E-book by Peter Shirley ['Ray Tracing in One Weekend'](http://www.amazon.com/Ray-Tracing-Weekend-Peter-Shirley-ebook/dp/B01B5AODD8), but in Go instead of C++.

-Also writing a blog series chronicling the process on [my blog](http://www.markphelps.me/2016/03/15/writing-a-ray-tracer-in-go.html).
+I also wrote a series of posts chronicling the process on [my blog](http://www.markphelps.me/2016/03/15/writing-a-ray-tracer-in-go.html).

-## Current Status

 !['Scene'](https://s3.amazonaws.com/markphelps.me/2016/scene2.png)